National Guard Jobs

 92F Petroleum Supply Specialist

-Remington, IN
+Muncie, IN

 Fuel is one of the most vital components of the Army National Guard.
 It’s what keeps Soldiers pushing onward, and as a Petroleum Supply Specialist, you’ll make sure they’ll never run out.
 In this position, you will ensure the proper handling, storage, and shipment of petroleum-based products, such as oil, fuel, and compressed gas.
 Petroleum Supply Specialists primarily supervise and manage the reception, storage, and shipping of bulk or packaged petroleum products.
 This may include operating specialized pumping equipment to load trucks, ships, trains, and aircraft; selecting and submitting samples of petroleum-based products for testing; performing petroleum and water accounting activities; testing petroleum samples for contamination, repairing specialized equipment, and being knowledgeable about facility safety procedures and storage guidelines.
 As your skills increase, so will your responsibilities.
 Advanced Petroleum Supply Specialists take on management...

-Richmond, IN
+Plymouth, IN

 25U Signal Support Systems Specialist